hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

             .rotationEffect(.degrees(secondDegrees))
             .animation(.linear(duration: tickSeconds), value: secondDegrees)

-4. No `.id(entry.date)` (or other identity churn) on the root view, which prevents the “entire widget flashes each tick” look.
+4. No root identity churn (no `.id(entry.date)` or similar) to prevent “entire widget flashes each tick”.

-Notes:

-- If you prefer hard “ticks” instead of a sweep, quantise `localT` to whole seconds before computing degrees.
+Hard “ticks” (instead of a sweep) are produced by quantising `localT` to whole seconds before computing degrees.

-- If the clock ever renders partially or appears stuck while iterating on timelines, remove it from the Home Screen and add it again (WidgetKit can hold onto an archived snapshot from a failed render).
+WidgetKit may hold onto an archived snapshot from a failed render; during iteration a widget can appear partially rendered or stuck until a clean archive occurs.

+### Public per-second ticking plan (WIP)

+Goal: restore a reliably ticking clock using **public APIs only** (App Review-safe) without relying on high-frequency WidgetKit timelines (which trigger throttling).
+Private API/backdoor approaches (for example anything like `_clockHandRotationEffect`) are intentionally avoided.

+High-level approach:

+- Keep `WidgetWeaverHomeScreenClockProvider` timelines sparse (one entry, refresh every few hours).
+- Drive the hands from a SwiftUI “time-aware” view that iOS updates internally on the Home Screen (so the system can re-render without consuming the WidgetKit refresh budget).

+Attempted drivers and outcomes:

+1. `ProgressView(timerInterval:)` with a custom `ProgressViewStyle` reading `configuration.fractionCompleted` to derive the current time.
+   - Observed outcome: `fractionCompleted` did not advance for the timer-interval progress view in that configuration, leaving hands static.
+2. Hidden timer text driver using `Text(entry.date, style: .timer)` (transparent) and rendering the clock in an attached `background` driven from `Date()`.
+   - Observed outcome: the timer text can update, but the host appears to update only the text layer; the clock subtree can still freeze (snaps once, then stops).
+This is the current behaviour.

+Next iteration (public-only):

+- Render the clock drawing within the same subtree as the dynamic timer text (overlaying the timer text itself rather than using sibling/background), to force the host to re-evaluate the same view subtree each tick.
+- Add a DEBUG-only on-face seconds counter to confirm whether the host is actually re-evaluating the view hierarchy at 1 Hz.
+- Keep timeline reloads low-frequency and avoid `WidgetCenter.shared.reloadAllTimelines()` loops while iterating; reload only the clock widget kind when its configuration changes.

+Once reliable ticking returns, smooth sweeping can be reintroduced by interpolating within each second (hands-only), keeping the dial static.

+---

 ## Current status (0.9.4 (15))

 ### App

-- ✅ Explore tab: featured widgets + template catalogue (add templates into the Library)
+- ✅ Explore tab: featured widgets + template catalogue (adds templates into the Library)
 - ✅ Library of saved specs + Default selection
 - ✅ Editor for `WidgetSpec`
 - ✅ Free tier: up to `WidgetWeaverEntitlements.maxFreeDesigns` saved designs